mattmakai/fullstackpython.com/source/content/pages/introduction.rst

 few "AHA!" moments are hitting you as you're building applications with a web framework.

-Now you want to know how to take your web application code and put it live on the Web.
+Now you want to know how to take your web application code and make it live on the Web.
 That's where this guide comes in.
 If you want to gain an understanding of everything you need to deploy and run a production Python web application, you've come to the right place.